Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Assessing Generalizability of ACTG 320 and ACTG A5202

 \subsection{Assessing Generalizability}

 The SATE in each trial is estimated by the difference-in-means estimator (Table \ref{tableall_k}).
-In ACTG 320, there is a notable improvement in the CD4 cell response from baseline to 4 weeks among patients included in the PI group compared to those in the non-PI group, both overall (SATE=19) and for the women subgroup (SATE=24).
-These changes are statistically significant at the 5\% level as the 95\% confidence intervals (CIs) all exclude zero.
+In ACTG 320, there is a notable improvement in the CD4 cell response from baseline to 4 weeks among patients included in the PI group compared to those in the non-PI group, both overall (SATE = 19) and for the women subgroup (SATE=24).
+These changes are statistically significant at the 5\% level as the 95\% confidence intervals (CIs) are $(12,25)$ and $(7,41)$, respectively.
 In ACTG A5202, those randomized to ABC-3TC had slightly higher average change in CD4 cell count from baseline to week 48 compared to those randomized to TDF-FTC (SATE=6).
-Among the women subgroup, the two treatment groups show similar average change in CD4 (SATE=1).
-The results in ACTG A5202 are not statistical significant at the 5\% level as the respective 95\% CIs straddle zero.
+Among the women subgroup, the two treatment groups had a similar average change in CD4 (SATE=1).
+The results in ACTG A5202 are not statistical significant at the 5\% level as the respective 95\% CIs are $(-8,20)$ and $(-35,37)$.

-Table \ref{tableall_k} additionally summarizes the PATE estimates in both target populations generalized from each ACTG trial.
+Table \ref{tableall_k} summarizes the PATE estimates in both target populations generalized from each ACTG trial.
 The analysis is conducted using both the true propensity score and the estimated propensity scores; all CIs are based on the sandwich variance estimators developed in Section \ref{sec:asym} and Web Appendix 3.
-First, the three sets of results in Table \ref{tableall_k} empirically illustrates the asymptotic findings in Proposition \ref{prop:eff} and \ref{prop:eff2} in that the CIs obtained with the main-effects logistic propensity score model are no wider than those obtained with the true propensity score, and the CIs obtained with the full logistic propensity score model are the narrowest.
+We also present the results in Figure \ref{fig:analysis}, facilitating a graphical comparison across the three sets of results obtained with different treatment propensity score estimates.
+First, the three sets of results in Table \ref{tableall_k} and Figure \ref{fig:analysis} empirically illustrates the asymptotic findings in Proposition \ref{prop:eff} and \ref{prop:eff2} in that the CIs obtained with the main-effects logistic propensity score model are generally no wider than those obtained with the true propensity score, and the CIs obtained with the full logistic propensity score model are often the narrowest.
 The differences in widths of CI can be substantial for each of the five estimators, with the largest differences observed when generalizing ACTG A5202 to all women living with HIV.
-In what follows, we mainly interpret the results with the full logistic propensity score model as they appear most efficient.
+In the following, we mainly interpret the results with the full logistic propensity score model as they appear to be the most efficient.